The Prize of Hope to Kitt Johnson, X-act Copenhagen.

 The Prize of Hope is an international award.
 It has been given in Denmark since 1989 and in the US since 2008.
 The prize is given every second year at Aasen Theatre and every other year in the US at Dell’Arte Theatre in California.
 The vision of The Prize of Hope is to promote a living, vital, sharp and innovative popular art.

-Congratulations to UNIVERSES with The Prize of Hope Award 2018
+Congratulations to Kitt Johnson on the Prize of Hope 2019.

 On behalf of The Institute for Public Theater & Dell`Arte International